yochaigal/cairn/wip/2e/wilderness-exploration.md

 - The party may need to spend **Fatigue**, resources, tools or other resource in order to maintain their travel speed.
 - Mounts, guides, and maps can increase the party's travel speed or even overcome a terrain's difficulty.

+| Maintained roads and trails should be considered **Easy** unless the terrain says otherwise.

 ### Terrain Difficulty

 |                               |                       |                     |                          |                                                                                                       |